 If you’re an international student and you’re concerned about fulfilling your visa requirements, and how this may be affected by Covid-19, please contact the Student Immigration Service using their online form:

 If you are concerned that the Covid-19 outbreak may affect your financial situation (e.g. if you cannot go to work), contact the University’s Student Financial Support Office to discuss your questions with one of their advisors.
-You may also be eligible for the Student Support Fund:
+You may also be eligible for the Covid-19 Recovery Fund, or the Student Support Fund:

 You can find our staff contact details on the meet the team page here.
 As all staff members will be working from home, please contact staff via their email addresses, not their telephone numbers.